OML-Team/open-metric-learning/pipelines/README.md

 They will not work if:
 * You deal with a corner case and the flexibility of an existing Pipeline isn't enough

+## How to work with Pipelines?

+The recommended way is the following:
+1. Install OML: `pip install open-metric-learning`
+2. Prepare your dataset in the required [format](https://open-metric-learning.readthedocs.io/en/latest/oml/data.html).
+(There are [converters](https://github.com/OML-Team/open-metric-learning/tree/main/pipelines/datasets_converters) for 4 popular datasets).
+3. Go to Pipeline's folder and copy `.py` script and its `.yaml` to your workdir.
+Modify the config if needed.
+4. Run the script via the command line.

 ## Minimal example of a Pipeline